The Life and Struggles of Our Mother Walatta Petros: A Seventeenth-Century African Biography of an Ethiopian Woman

 Coverage.
 Alternately, or in addition, you may have the students read Belcher's page responding to the public debates about the text and translation, which provides links to the articles about the text: Controversy over Sexuality in the Gadla Walatta Petros.
 Many of those links are below as well, including The Guardian article, Earliest Known Biography of an African Woman Translated to English for the First Time.
 If assigned, specify that the students should read the comments section, which illuminates the different ways that people around the world view the text and its representations of sexuality.

-The original manuscript of the Gädlä Wälättä P̣eṭros (EMIP 2141; MS J), written down in Gəˁəz in 1672, is posted online for all to read (warning, the file is very large, 42 MB).
+The original manuscript (or autograph) of the Gädlä Wälättä P̣eṭros (EMIP 2141; MS J), written down in Gəˁəz in 1672, is posted online for all to read (warning, the file is very large, 42 MB).
 MS J was microfilmed at the Ethiopian female saint Walatta Petros’s monastery of Qʷäraṭa on Lake Tana in the 1970s; but the attached is what was digitized there in 2010 by Belcher.

 You can read a pdf of the English translation of the poem Portrait of Walatta Petros